From Hype to Reality

 AI in DAM has grown up.
 The experimental phase is behind us.
 What we are navigating now is a shift from AI as a feature to AI as part of the fundamental infrastructure through which assets are managed, governed, and accessed.

-Agentic AI is the sharpest edge of that shift — driven by e-commerce automation, workflow orchestration, and the straightforward fact that software agents are increasingly the systems requesting your assets.
+Agentic AI is the sharpest edge of that shift, as it is driven by e-commerce automation, workflow orchestration, and the straightforward fact that software agents are increasingly the systems requesting your assets.
 Making your DAM connectable, structured, and metadata-complete is no longer just good practice.
 It is a competitive requirement.

 The organisations that get ahead of this are the ones with clean metadata, well-governed libraries, and DAM vendors who have already done the work.
 Now is a good time to find out which camp you are in.